 If you receive an award under this scheme, you will not be required to pay it back and it will not be treated as income for tax or benefit purposes.

-Awards, up to 31st March 2024, are limited to a single award per household within a 3 month period.
+Awards, up to 30th September 2024, are limited to a single award per household within a 3 month period.
 Multiple claims will be rejected.

 The grant is funded by the Department for Work and Pensions.
 You can find Cost of Living support on GOV.UK